Abstract representations of events arise from mental errors in learning and memory: Cross-cluster surprisal with Hamiltonian walks

-As discussed above, the first 700 trials of each sequence were drawn from a random walk to allow subjects to build an internal representation of the transition structure.
-Since the transition probabilities reflected in the Hamiltonian walks differ from those in the random walks, we then expect subjects' representations to shift as they observe Hamiltonian trials.
+As discussed above, the first 700 trials of each sequence were drawn from a random walk to allow subjects to build an internal representation of the random walk transition structure.
+Since the transition probabilities reflected in the Hamiltonian walks differ from those in the random walks, we expect subjects' representations of the transition structure to shift as they observe increasing numbers of Hamiltonian trials.
 Therefore, to further establish the notion that people's reactions are primarily driven by their internal representations, here we show that the strength of the cross-cluster surprisal decreases as subjects observe increasing numbers of Hamiltonian trials.
-To do so, we use a mixed effects model with the formula `$RT \sim \log(Trial)*Trans\_Type + Target + (1 + \log(Trial) | ID)$', where the only difference with the formula above is that here we include an interaction term between $\log(Trial)$ and $Trans\_Type$.
-The results of the fitted model are summarized in Supplementary Tab.
-4, reporting a significant decrease in the strength of the cross-cluster surprisal with increasing Hamiltonian trials ($p = 0.036$).
+To do so, we use a mixed effects model with the formula `$\text{RT} \sim \log(\text{Trial})*\text{Trans}\_\text{Type} + \text{Target} + \text{Recency} + (1 + \log(\text{Trial}) + \text{Recency} + \text{Trans}\_\text{Type} \,|\,\text{ID})$', where the only difference with the formula above is that here we include an interaction term between $\log(\text{Trial})$ and Trans$\_$Type.
+The results of the fitted model are summarized in Supplementary Table 5, reporting a significant decrease in the strength of the cross-cluster surprisal with increasing Hamiltonian trials ($p = 0.024$).